Somalia: Politics and government

 Somalia is a parliamentary representative democratic republic.
 The President of Somalia is the head of state and commander-in-chief of the Somali Armed Forces and selects a Prime Minister to act as head of government.

 The Federal Parliament of Somalia is the national parliament of Somalia.
 The bicameral National Legislature consists of the House of the People (lower house) and the Senate (upper house), whose members are elected to serve four-year terms.
 The parliament elects the President, Speaker of Parliament and Deputy Speakers.
 It also has the authority to pass and veto laws.

 The Judiciary of Somalia is defined by the Provisional Constitution of the Federal Republic of Somalia.
 Adopted on 1 August 2012 by a National Constitutional Assembly in Mogadishu, the document was formulated by a committee of specialists chaired by attorney and Speaker of the Federal Parliament, Mohamed Osman Jawari.
 It provides the legal foundation for the existence of the Federal Republic and source of legal authority.

-The national court structure is organized into three tiers: the Constitutional Court, Federal Government level courts and State level courts.
+The national court structure is organised into three tiers: the Constitutional Court, Federal Government level courts and State level courts.
 A nine-member Judicial Service Commission appoints any Federal tier member of the judiciary.
 It also selects and presents potential Constitutional Court judges to the House of the People of the Federal Parliament for approval.
 If endorsed, the President appoints the candidate as a judge of the Constitutional Court.
 The five-member Constitutional Court adjudicates issues pertaining to the constitution, in addition to various Federal and sub-national matters.

 Somali law draws from a mixture of three different systems: civil law, Islamic law and customary law.

+According to 2023 V-Dem Democracy indices Somalia is the 5th least democratic country in Africa.

-After the collapse of Somalia in 1991, there were no relations or any contact between the Somaliland government, which declared itself a country and the government of Somalia.
+After the collapse of Somalia in 1991, there were no relations or any contact between the Somaliland government, which declared itself a country, and the government of Somalia.